 Best of all Indian Fish for babies is: Rawas

-Select the big Pomfret for kids as small ones have tiny n thin bones.
+Select the big Pomfret for kids as small ones have tiny and thin bones.

 Good for baby and you.

-Another rich source of Omega-3 fatty acid, a good source of protein, easily digestible.
-It also contains Vitamins and minerals like Iron, Iodine, Selenium and Zinc,.
+Another rich source of Omega-3 fatty acid, a good source of protein and easily digestible.
+It also contains Vitamins and minerals like Iron, Iodine, Selenium and Zinc.